Hank Johnson: Life, education, and career

 Johnson grew up in Washington, D.C.
 His father worked for the Bureau of Prisons and was the director of classifications and paroles.
 Up to that time, he was the highest ranking African-American in the bureau.

-Johnson received his B.A. degree from Clark College (now Clark Atlanta University) in 1976, is a member of Omega Psi Phi Kappa Alpha Alpha Chapter, Decatur, Georgia, and received his J.D. degree from Texas Southern University Thurgood Marshall School of Law in Houston in 1979; he practiced law in Decatur, Georgia, for more than 25 years.
+Johnson received his Bachelor of Arts degree from Clark College (now Clark Atlanta University) in 1976, where he joined the Kappa Alpha Alpha chapter of Omega Psi Phi, Decatur, Georgia.
+He received his Juris Doctor from the Texas Southern University Thurgood Marshall School of Law in Houston in 1979, and practiced law in Decatur, Georgia, for more than 25 years.

 From 1989 to 2001, Johnson served as an associate judge of the DeKalb County magistrate's court.
 He was elected to the DeKalb County Commission in 2000 and served from 2001 to 2006.